flamingoen/qspin/README.md

 ## Installation

+QSpin will for all three supported operating systems need a c compiler added to the path and a working version of SPIN.
+Mac and Linux will need to have SPIN in their path, for windows it is shipped with the zipped release.
+On windows mingw can be used as a c compiler

 ### Linux:

 Make sure Qt5 is installed on your computer.
 Follow the guidelines for your distrubution.
 When Qt5 is installed, do the following: